Pascal-Bliem/exploring-the-UCI-ML-repository/README.md

-# exploring-the-UCI-ML-repository
+# Exploring the UCI Machine Learning Repository
-In this project I'm exploring some of the less commonly used data sets in the UCI Machine Learning Repository, highlighting different aspects of machine learning problems.
+I'm exploring some of the less commonly used data sets in the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
+Some public data sets have gained huge popularity in introductory machine learning examples (and I see why), but c'mon, if I see the iris flowers, MNIST digits, or California housing prices one more time,  I'll throw my laptop out of the window.
+There are many more interesting data sets out there that are well suited for practicing machine learning and many can be found in the UCI ML repo.
+So in this project, I'll dig out some of these lesser known data sets to highlight different aspects of machine learning problems.